TexAgg/MarkovTextGenerator/README.md

 ### Running

 #### Command Line App
-Takes a command-line argument which is the file to read from.
+The command line app is called `Main`, and it takes a command-line argument which is the file to read from.

 #### Web App
 In the `web` directory,